mihakrumpestar/dotfiles-android/README.md

      1. backup and restore
      2. install all required maps (Slovenia and Croatia)

-Manually install `EasyPark: net.easypark.android` from `Aurora Store`.
+Manually install `EasyPark: net.easypark.android` and `Notion` from `Aurora Store` (as no source supported by Obtainium has is available).

 Other: